 Commented [BG13]: Di Lucas EiC for UCESI (OS67) recommends that these paragraphs are deleted.
-For the reasons set out in her EiC and Rebuttal, BG supports retention of reference to pest species in the PA Schedules, however suggests that this is discussed at experas to how best such information is structured and conveyed. sed at expert conferencing
+For the reasons set out in her EiC and Rebuttal, BG supports retention of reference to pest species in the PA Schedules, however suggests that this is discussed at expert conferencing as to how best such information is structured and conveyed.

 BG notes that the expert ecology review of the PA Schedules by Mr Simon Beale supported the inclusion of [21].
-For this reason, this aspect of Ms Lucas's request is not supported
+For this reason, this aspect of Ms Lucas's request is not supported.